tareqimbasher/NetPad/README.md

 ## Roadmap :construction:

-* Ability to use `Console.Read` methods to prompt for user input
+* .NET 7 support (coming very soon..!)
-* Debugger
+* Debugging
-* Add support for more database providers
+* Support for more database providers
+* Lazy-loading of results and a DataGrid view
+* Run T-SQL queries
+* Export a script as a "ready to run" .NET app
+* Ability to run a script from the command-line
 * Quality of Life:
-    * Support for more complex objects in the results console, ex: Dumping images
+    * Support for even more complex objects in the results console, ex: Dumping images
-    * Exporting results to different file formats, or to the clipboard
-    * Change results styling
+    * User-defined results styling
-    * Change max result set length when dumping Entity Framework IQueryable collections (default is 1000 items)
+    * Ability to change the max result set length when dumping collections (default is 1000 items)
     * Workspaces/Sessions
 * More OmniSharp integrations:
     * Code fix suggestions